-Every year, around a dozen domestic and foreign institutions contribute to a rich, high-caliber program at Leukerbad Literary Festival though joint projects, collaborations and contact.
-In 2015, the Odessa Literary Festival was first staged—a co-production by the Leukerbad International Literary Festival and the International Literature Festival Berlin.
+Every year, partner institutions from Switzerland and abroad contribute to a rich and high-caliber program at the Leukerbad Literary Festival through joint projects, collaborations, and networking.
+In 2015, the Odessa Literary Festival was launched as a co-production of the Leukerbad International Literary Festival and the International Literature Festival Berlin.

 Our Network